MahdiHajibabaei/unified-embedding/README.md

 	The top5 accuracy on test set is 0.9830

-    Important note: in recent face recognition literature, similarity of two face images are evaluated by first projecting each face image into an embedding space by feeding it to a CNN.
-Then a score is given to the similarity of images based on cosine similarity of the embeddings of two faces.
+    Important note: in recent face recognition literature, similarity of two face images are evaluated by first projecting each image into an embedding space by feeding it to a CNN.
+Afterwards a similary score is given to pairs of images based on cosine similarity of their embeddings.
 In result, first we need to embed each sample into a relatively low dimensional embedding space ( by executing embed_verif.py) and then we can use cosine similarity of these embedding to evaluate the odds of two utterances belonging to the same person

 4. If you wish to evaluate the verification accuracy of a model trained for the task of verification, you first need to extract the embeddings of utterances within the test set.
 In order to do so, open the *embed_verif.py* and set the *net_weights* to caffemodel that you wish to evaluate and *net_prototxt* to prototxt of the structure of network of interest.
 Remember to  set *embedding_file* to a proper name and directory for storing the resulting embedding.
 After executing embed_verif.py, the message "Embeddings of test utterances are stored in ..." will be printed in terminal.

     In order to evaluate the Equal Error Rate (EER) and minimum of detection cost function (DCF) on pairs selected by Nagrani et al., set the *embedding_file* in roc_vox.py to address of the embedding that you wish to evaluate and execute the script.
 Two figures will be displayed: The first one shows the separation between positive pairs and negative pairs:

 ![picture](https://github.com/MahdiHajibabaei/unified-embedding/blob/master/figures/rocVox_pairs.jpeg)